ErikValle/sphere_clustering/README.md

 ## Erik Valle
 Connect with me on 🏢 [LinkedIn](https://www.linkedin.com/in/erik-v-499345141/)

-## Technical test Elekta
+## Technical test

-Your task is to write a C++ program that loads a point cloud from a given .pcd file, detects all spheres within the cloud, and groups them into N clusters based on their spatial distance.
-You may use computer vision libraries as needed.
-This task is to be completed independently.
+Develop a C++ project that loads a point cloud from a designated .pcd file, detects all spheres within the cloud, and groups them into N clusters based on their spatial closeness.

 ## Dependencies
 - C++17